metamn/react/content/blog/react-is-functional-and-reactive/index.md

 Composing up a system from smaller parts is best possible when the underlying components behave predictably:

-1. They have clear and stable interfaces — input params and return values — which can be easily combined.
+1. They have clear and stable interfaces — input parameters and return values — which can be easily combined.
-2. During execution, while input params are transformed into return values
+2. During execution, while input parameters are transformed into return values

     2.1.
-The process doesn't modify the input params
+The process doesn't modify the input parameters

     2.2.
-No external information is used beside input params to produce the return value
+No external information is used beside input parameters to produce the return value

 	2.3.
 No additional operations are performed beside the planned functionality